jashcity98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writes a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+Creates a script that decodes acrostics that use the first letter of each line